trunk-io/docs/check/configuration/supported/cspell.md

 * `cspell.yaml`
 * `cspell.yml`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
-See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `cspell.yaml` if your project does not already have one.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.
+Trunk check provides a default `cspell.yaml` if your project does not already have one.